 When you think about healthy gums, be sure and consider the gum line and how to use the proper techniques to keep it from receding.
-However, when gums recede or when gum disease takes hold, your Boston Periodontist, Dr. Guzman, is an expert with The Pinhole Surgical Technique and can help restore a healthy gum line to your smile.
+However, when gums recede or when gum disease takes hold, your Boston Periodontist, Dr. Guzman, is an expert with The Pinhole Surgical Technique or PST™ and can help restore a healthy gum line to your smile.
 Let’s answer a few questions to help you decide if the pinhole technique is right for you.

-What is The Pinhole Surgical Technique?
+What Is The Pinhole Surgical Technique?

 Let’s learn from Dr. John Chao who invented this procedure and taught it to Dr. Gusman.
 The pinhole surgical technique was developed to help restore gum lines by rearranging the existing gum tissue through a hole the size of a pin.
 A tiny instrument is used to push healthy and newer gum tissue down toward the teeth.